-The length of the stay of the foreign expert at JEPU is limited to a maximum of 5 months.
+The length of the stay of the foreign expert at UJEP is limited to a maximum of 5 months.

-The foreign expert that successfully passes the selection process is presented with a work agreement for the corresponding period and corresponding amount of financial reward for their staying at JEPU.
-The amount of the financial reward is set by the vice-rector for science based on the whole budget for this area, reception of the candidate and the length of their stay at JEPU
+The foreign expert that successfully passes the selection process is presented with a work agreement for the corresponding period and corresponding amount of financial reward for their staying at UJEP.
+The amount of the financial reward is set by the vice-rector for science based on the whole budget for this area, reception of the candidate and the length of their stay at UJEP

 The requests for the selection procedure are submitted continuously to the IGA employee until the quota for the financial resources has been spent.

-The request must be submitted no later than 2 months prior to the beginning of the planned involvement of the foreign expert at JEPU.
+The request must be submitted no later than 2 months before the beginning of the planned involvement of the foreign expert at UJEP.